 He loves teaching and motivating Kids, Teens and Persons With Disabilities PWD in the sports of Scuba Diving.
 His passion in the sport has motivated Hj Syed to start Kids Scuba in 2004.
 Scuba diving has changed his perception and awareness of the marine environment.
 His dedication and commitment to promote scuba diving for Kids, Teenagers, Orphan and Disabled Youth has earned him International Awards & Recognitions for Diveheart and PADI Kids Scuba program since 2005 to date.

-Dr Mastura Mohamad
+Dr Mastura Mahamed

 Dr Basri Husin